Skip to main content

 {

-// bWasSuccessful false means the player still in queue, not that the request has failed.
+// bWasSuccessful false means the player is still in the queue -- not that the request has failed

 OnLoginTicketStatusUpdatedDelegates.Broadcast(GetPlayerControllerByLocalUserNum(PlayerNum), TicketInfo, Error);